KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_3_body_section_headers.md

     ![](/assets/div.png)

     {% hint style='tip' %}If you place your cursor on any HTML element, Atom will underline the matching opening or closing tag for you. {% endhint %}

-    2. Inside that about `div`, add another `div.col-sm-12`

-    3. Inside that, we'll title the section.
+    3. Inside that about `div, we'll title the section.
 Since this is the third most important heading on the page we'll use an `h3` tag.
 Place the text "About" between the tags.

 6. Repeat this process twice more for the Menu and Contact sections.

     1. In between the opening and closing tags for the `div.container` element but below the closing `</div>` tag for the about section, type `div.row#menu` and press the `tab` key.
 This will be the area for our "Menu" section.

-    2. Inside that menu `div`, add another `div.col-sm-12`.

-    3. Inside that, title the section with the text "Menu" using an `h3` tag.
+    3. Inside the menu `div`, title the section with the text "Menu" using an `h3` tag.

     4. In between the opening and closing tags for the `div.container, below the menu section, add a "contact" row.

-    5. Inside that contact `div` row, add another `div.col-sm-12`.

-    6. Create an `h3` tag with the text "Contact" between the div tags created in the last step.
+    6. Create an `h3` tag with the text "Contact" between the opening and closing div tags created in the last step.

 7. Save your file and reload it in Google Chrome.
 Your page should look similar to this:
 ![](/assets/headersSectionsEnd.png)